Ford Ranger (Americas): Trim

 At its launch, the third-generation Ranger was marketed with the XL and XLT trims; the long-running STX trim level was discontinued and the Splash trim was discontinued after 1998.
 For further differentiation between the XL and XLT, for 1999, Ford introduced Sport and Off-Road variants of each trim (effectively replacing the Splash and STX, respectively); a low-content XL Fleet model was also offered.

 For 2001, the Ranger Edge was introduced, with the FX4 and Tremor following in 2002.
 For 2005, the Ranger Tremor was deleted and the STX returning; the Ranger Edge effectively became the Ranger Sport for 2006.

 Several adjustments were made to the Ranger trims during the late 2000s.
-After 2007, the STX was discontinued, with 2009 serving as the final year for the FX4 (produced in 2010 for Canada).
-From 2010 onward, the XL, XLT, and Sport were offered; the latter two included Sirius radio as an optional feature.
+After 2007, the STX was discontinued, with 2009 serving as the final year for the FX4 in the United States (though it remained available in Canada for 2010 and 2011 model years).
+From 2010 onward, the XL, XLT, and Sport were offered; the latter two included Sirius radio as an optional feature, beginning in 2007.